bcdavasconcelos/citetools/README.md

 # TL;DR

-This extension bundles three Quarto/Pandoc filters (`multiple-bibliographies`, `citation-backlinks`, and `citefield`) to create a favorable environment for dealing with complex bibliography demands, producing output that works both any format supported by Pandoc (such as `HTML` and `LaTeX`).
+This extension bundles three Quarto/Pandoc filters (`multiple-bibliographies`, `citation-backlinks`, and `citefield`) to create a favorable environment for dealing with complex bibliography demands, producing output that works in any format supported by Pandoc (such as `HTML` and `LaTeX`).

 ## What it seeks to address